 Questions About Same Sex Marriage & Divorce in Nassau & Suffolk on Long Island, NY?

-The divorce law firm of Robert E. Hornberger, Esq., P.C. remains vigilant in its efforts to know and understand every aspect and new development in the field of divorce for both same-sex and opposing-sex couples.
+The divorce law firm of Hornberger Verbitsky, P.C. remains vigilant in its efforts to know and understand every aspect and new development in the field of divorce for both same-sex and opposing-sex couples.
 Divorce is our business and protecting the rights of couples is our responsibility and our pleasure.
 If you have questions about your rights and responsibilities in your divorce, please give us a call at 631-923-1910 or fill out the short form on this page for a free one-on-one consultation where we can discuss your options and determine a course of action that will be best for you and your family.